John Corley Thoughts On Mass Shootings

 Meaning, she knew that her grandson owned weapons & heard what she believed to be weapons in the background of the call with her grandson.
 This tells the police that he has the means to do harm.

-The grandson expressed his intent to kill.
+• The grandson expressed his intent to kill.
 The grandmother had the grandson’s current location.
-This makes the threat imminent.
-The police respond immediately.
+This makes the threat imminent and the police respond immediately.

 This success story is uncommon.